 We respect legal decisions regarding issues of child custody.
-In fairness to parents and children, we require documentation of the rights of each parent in order to restrict visitations.
+In fairness to parents and children, we require documentation of the rights of each parent in order to restrict visitations or pick up/drop off.
 In the event of an attempt by an unauthorized parent to remove a child by force, center staff will not endanger other children or staff to prevent the child from being taken.
 PMO will be notified immediately as well as a call to the sponsor on file.
+Only the sponsor on file can make changes to authorized contacts.